How much is my claim worth?

 It is important to note that each case is unique.
 If you feel that you have a potential personal injury claim, you are advised to discuss all of the points raised in the preceding article with a solicitor at the earliest opportunity.

-This article is Copyright © 2009 Eoin P. Campbell.
+This article and the Claims Calculator are Copyright © 2012 Legal Advice Ireland.
 All rights reserved.
 No reproduction permitted.